 In late 2018, Ultra Records orchestrated some unusual and surprising promotional activities for Steve Aoki’s song, “Waste it On Me” featuring BTS.
 The campaign consisted of two phases: first, the search for a digital billboard “somewhere” in Hollywood and solving the mystery of the billboard’s meaning over a few days; and second, a scavenger hunt for Snapchat filters that could only be accessed at specific addresses in San Francisco, New York, and Houston.

-I discussed the different ways the campaign merged the offline/local with the online/global, and argued that this was done most successfully through storytelling.
-In phase one, this included a compelling “call to adventure” that demonstrated an understanding of the fandom; rising tension that allowed fans to make meaning from the campaign amongst themselves over time; and a lack of involvement from official channels that created space for the fandom to fully own the story of #TheGreatBTSBillboardHunt.
-Although phase two experimented with hyper-local AR technology (Snapchat Geo-filters) that directly illustrates the merging of the online and offline, its failure to build a meaningful story likely contributed to its overall lesser fan engagement.
+I discussed the different ways the campaign merged the offline/local with the online/global, and argued that this was done most successfully through experiential storytelling.
+In phase one, this included a compelling “call to adventure” that demonstrated an understanding of the fandom; rising tension that allowed fans to make meaning from the campaign amongst themselves over time; and a lack of involvement from official channels that created space for the fandom to author the story of their experience with #TheGreatBTSBillboardHunt.
+Although phase two experimented with hyper-local AR technology (Snapchat Geo-filters) that directly illustrates the merging of the online and offline, its failure to build a meaningful story likely contributed to its overall lesser engagement from fans.

 My presentation was part of the program track “BTS: A Paradigm Changer in Martech and/or Innovation.”
 This program track was offered through a collaboration between two academic journals: the Asia Marketing Journal and The Rhizomatic Revolution Review.
 See the full track schedule here.
 My presentation was in Session 2, Bring the Stories: Narrative Building and Participatory Culture.